Client secret store codec

 database which doesn’t encrypt its

 data can implement server-side encryption of the client secrets.
-This is
+This is made

-enabled by a dedicated plugin interface
+possible by a dedicated plugin interface

-(SPI) for applying
+(SPI) for transforming the

-before writing it to the database, and
+before writing it to the database, and then again upon its

 Recommended methods:

-be managed, it cannot be used with a client using client_secret_jwt
+managed, it cannot be used with a client using client_secret_jwt

 authentication or an HMAC JOSE algorithm that requires the Connect2id server to